eg1lgfp/gilman-family-practice/content/pages/docs/about/index.md

 excerpt: 'All Clinic Enrollment, Appointment and Forms Info'
 seo:
   title: 'Patient Enrollment, Forms & Appts'
-  description: >
+  description: >+
-    This is where patients of Gilman Family Practice can find all of the clinic's forms and docs required for New and Existing patients
+    This is where patients of Gilman Family Practice can find/download all of the required forms, enrollment info and how to make Appointments

   extra:
     - name: 'og:type'
       value: website